monome/docs/crow/faq.md

 #### what are the formatting differences between druid + Max syntax?

-In Max, you use the exact same command as you would in druid - the only difference is you wrap them in quotes to make sure they are a single symbol, and prepend that symbol with “tell_crow”
+In Max, you use the exact same commands as you would in druid -- the only difference is you need to wrap them in quotes to make sure they are a single chunk, and prepend that chunk with `tell_crow`.

 In druid:
 `output[1].volts = 3`